 But here's the thing: getting this right once saves hours every month.
 And more importantly, it gives you the foundation for automating your entire financial workflow without surrendering your data to another fintech app.

-If you'd rather skip the manual setup, our free Google Sheet template handles all major bank CSV formats automatically.
+If you'd rather skip the manual setup, our expense tracker Google Sheets template handles all major bank CSV formats automatically.
+For a simpler automated approach, see our guide on how to auto-import CSV to Google Sheets.

 Why Bank CSV Imports Fail (And How to Fix Them)